Time-Domain System Equivalent logoTime-Domain System EquivalentLinear dynamics, solved faster.Discuss Integration

 Direct-response term

-Instantaneous interface contribution aligned with the host solver's current step.
+Instantaneous coupling term aligned with the host solver's current trial state.

 The New Scaling Law